My Pet Humans

 I pounce.

-He hears it, spins around, and we look each other in the eye.
+He spins around, and we look each other in the eye.
 It’s only for a second, but it’s enough to give him an advantage.
-With all my might, I push off my back legs into a giant leap for the attack, but he launches straight into the air, and he’s off.
+With all my might, I push off my back legs into a giant leap for the attack, but he launches straight into the air and is off.

 I fall on solid ground and look up.
 He’s made it to the tree.